 In addition, we are developing our own portfolio of CAR-T cell product candidates based on our gene-editing technology.

+CTX110.
+Our lead oncology product candidate, CTX110, is a healthy donor-derived gene-edited allogeneic CAR-T investigational therapy targeting cluster of differentiation 19, or CD19.
+CTX110 is being investigated in an ongoing Phase 1 single-arm, multi-center, open-label clinical trial, CARBON, that is designed to assess the safety and efficacy of several dose levels of CTX110 for the treatment of relapsed or refractory B-cell malignancies.

+CTX120.
+CTX120 is a healthy donor-derived gene-edited allogeneic CAR-T investigational therapy targeting B-cell maturation antigen.
+CTX120 is being investigated in an ongoing Phase 1 single-arm, multi-center, open-label clinical trial that is designed to assess the safety and efficacy of several dose levels of CTX120 for the treatment of relapsed or refractory multiple myeloma.
+CTX120 has received ODD by the FDA.

-Our lead candidate, CTX110, is a healthy donor-derived gene-edited allogeneic CAR-T therapy targeting CD19 for the treatment of CD19+ malignancies.
-We are investigating CTX110 in a Phase 1/2 clinical trial that is designed to assess the safety and efficacy of CTX110 in relapsed or refractory B-cell malignancies.
-The multicenter, open-label clinical trial is designed to enroll up to 95 patients and investigate several dose levels of CTX110.
-The study is currently enrolling at multiple clinical trial sites globally.
-Our second gene-edited allogeneic CAR-T program, CTX120, targets B-cell maturation antigen.
-We are investigating CTX120 in a Phase 1 clinical trial that is designed to assess the safety and efficacy of CTX120 in relapsed or refractory multiple myeloma.
-The multi-center, open-label clinical trial is designed to enroll up to 80 patients and investigate several dose levels of CTX120.
-The trial is currently enrolling.
-Our third gene-edited CAR-T candidate, CTX130, targets CD70.
-CTX130 is in development for the treatment of both solid tumors, such as renal cell carcinoma, and T-cell and B-cell hematologic malignancies.
+CTX130.
+CTX130 is a healthy donor-derived gene-edited allogeneic CAR-T investigational therapy targeting cluster of differentiation 70, or CD70, an antigen expressed on various solid tumors and hematologic malignancies.
+CTX130 is being developed for the treatment of both solid tumors, such as renal cell carcinoma, and T-cell and B-cell hematologic malignancies.
+CTX130 is being investigated in two ongoing independent Phase 1 single-arm, multicenter, open-label clinical trials that are designed to assess the safety and efficacy of several dose levels of CTX130 for the treatment of relapsed or refractory renal cell carcinoma and various types of lymphoma, respectively.